kjperkin/unofficial-eero-chrome/README.md

 # unofficial-eero-chrome
 Chrome extension to show information about Eeros.
+Not affiliated with Eero in any way.